improving-app/back-end/README.md

 }`

+### Note
-This process creates services, secrets, deployments - to remove this setup completely, you'll need to delete them all.
+This process creates services, secrets, deployments - to remove this setup completely, you'll need to delete them all.  there is a flush_test.sh script in the scripts directory that will accomplish this.

 # Other Databases